-Best Practices for Buying an HRIS
+Best Practices for Selecting the Right HRIS

 There are simple skills and processes that can help buyers be more effective when purchasing HR software.
 However, those processes are rarely taught in HR programs or SHRM continuous learning lessons.
 Here's a quick guide: